bgekhtman/Agility-APIProtection-2018/docs/class2/module2/module2.rst

    :maxdepth: 1
    :glob:

 In this module you will examine security controls for accessing allowed URLs with API calls.
 You will use Postman client to simulate API call to illegal URL.
+If you are using prebuilt objects proceed to `policy validation. <#validation>`__  Keep in mind, you will have to use objects with **prebuilt** suffix.

 Examine unprotected API environment